-France stops large shipment of radioactive Belarusian mushrooms
+France stops large shipment of radioactive Belarus mushrooms

 “There is no link with the ruthenium 106 pollution,” the official said.

-Earlier this month the IRSN said that a cloud containing radioactive ruthenium 106 originating from southern Russia had blown over large parts of Europe in October but added that there was no danger for citizens.
+Earlier this month the IRSN said that a cloud containing radioactive ruthenium 106 originating from southern Russia had blown over large parts of Europe in October but added that there was no danger to people.

 Russia later confirmed it had measured ruthenium pollution at nearly 1,000 times normal levels in the Ural mountains, but did not acknowledge any accident.